otmaneelallaki/HAX712X-DOS/Docs/index.rst

 ..
-French electricity consumption documentation master file, created by sphinx-quickstart on Tue Nov 29 20:27:15 2022.
+HAX712X-DOS documentation master file, created by sphinx-quickstart on Thu Dec  1 18:22:16 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 French electricity consumption
 ==============================
-this Project is for ...

 .. toctree::
    :maxdepth: 2